sepiggy/tcpl-kr/README.md

 7. The valid pointer operations are assignment of pointers of the same type, adding or subtracting a pointer and an integer, subtracting or comparing two pointers to members of the same array, and assigning or comparing to zero.

 ### 5.5 Character Pointers and Functions
+1. A string constant, written as `"I am a string"` is an array of characters.
+In the internal representation, the array is terminated with the null character '\0' so that programs can find the end.
+The length in storage is thus one more than the number of characters between the double quotes.

+2. A string constant is accessed by a pointer to its first element.

+3. C does not provide any operators for processing an entire string of characters as a unit.

+4. The pair of expressions `*p++ = val;` and `val = *--p` are the standard idiom for pushing and popping a stack.